-The African green monkey kidney (Vero) cell line obtained from (ATCC) was grown in 37°C, under an atmosphere containing 5% CO2, in Earle's 199 medium supplemented with 5% fetal bovine serum (FBS).
+The African green monkey kidney (Vero) cell line (ATCC- CCL81) was grown in 37°C, under an atmosphere containing 5% $CO_2$ , in Earle's 199 medium supplemented with 5% fetal bovine serum (FBS) and 40 $\mu$ g/ml of gentamicin.
 The Vero cells were seeded at a density of 40,000 cells/cm2 in 25 cm2 culture flasks 24 hours before inoculation.
 The urine and saliva samples were diluted in Earle's 199 medium supplemented with 5% FBS (1:2 and 1:4), and 1 mL of each dilution was inoculated onto Vero cells monolayer.
-After 1 h incubation at 37°C, the inoculum was removed and replaced by 10 mL culture medium.
+After 1 h incubation at 37°C, the inoculum was removed and replaced by 10 mL culture medium in the presence of 40 $\mu$ g/ml of gentamicin.
 As negative control for each experiment, Vero cells seeded in one culture flask were mock inoculated with culture media.
 The presence of infectious viral particles was controlled by observation of cytopathic effects (CPE).